dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

 As [described on MDN](https://developer.mozilla.org/en-US/docs/Plugins/Guide/Scripting_plugins), the DOM queries a plugin for scriptability by calling `NPP_GetValue` with the `NPPVpluginScriptableNPObject` constant.
-With async plugin init, we did not return the true scriptable object back to the browser.
+With async plugin init, we did not return the true NPAPI scriptable object back to the DOM.
 Instead we returned a surrogate object.
-This meant that we did not need to synchronously wait for the plugin to initialize before returning a scriptable object to the DOM.
+This meant that we did not need to synchronously wait for the plugin to initialize before returning a result back to the DOM.

-If the DOM subsequently called into the surrogate object, the surrogate would be forced to synchronize with the plugin.
-There was a limit on how much fakery the async surrogate could do once an API call forced the browser to synchronize with the plugin -- after all, the NPAPI itself is entirely synchronous.
-While you may question whether that design actually bought us anything, performance profiles that I took at the time did indeed demonstrate that the asynchronous surrogate scripting object did buy us enough additional concurrency to make it worthwhile.
+If the DOM subsequently called into that surrogate object, the surrogate would be forced to synchronize with the plugin.
+There was a limit on how much fakery the async surrogate could do once the DOM needed a definitive answer -- after all, the NPAPI itself is entirely synchronous.
+While you may question whether the asynchronous surrogate actually bought us any responsiveness, performance profiles and measurements that I took at the time did indeed demonstrate that the asynchronous surrogate did buy us enough additional concurrency to make it worthwhile.
+A good number of plugin instantiations were able to complete in time before the DOM made a single invocation was on the surrogate.

-Once the surrogate object had synchronized with the plugin, it would then mostly act as a pass-through to the plugin's true scriptable object, with one notable
-exception: property accesses.
+Once the surrogate object had synchronized with the plugin, it would then mostly act as a pass-through to the plugin's real NPAPI scriptable object, with one notable exception: property accesses.

 The reason for this is not necessarily obvious, so allow me to elaborate: